muri11as/Tails-and-TUF/Metadata production/README.md

 				ROLENAME: What you want to name your new delegated role.
 				PATHTODELKEY: Path to where you want to save your new key for this role.
 				DELPASSWORD: Password for your new role.
+				ROOTKEYSTORE: Path to where your rootkey is stored EX: path/to/rootkey
+				ROOTPASSWORD: Password for root role.
+				TARGETPASSWORD: Password for targets role.
+				RELEASEPASSWORD: Password for release role.
+				TIMESTAMPPASSWORD: Password for timestamp role.
 		Run addDelegation.py
 			python addDelegation.py path/to/delconfig.txt
 			This is used to create a new delegated role for your TUF Metadata.